apache/zeppelin/docs/index.md

   <img class="img-responsive center-block" src="/assets/themes/zeppelin/img/screenshots/publish.png" />
 </div>

-Learn more about this feature, please checkout [here](./manual/publish.html).
+If you want to learn more about this feature, please checkout [here](./manual/publish.html).

 <br />
 ### 100% Opensource